The 10 best isekai anime according to Japan

 • Episodes: 25

-On the other hand, when Sword Art Online arrived, it revolutionized the modern isekai.
-In short, Kirito and thousands of players are trapped inside a virtual reality game, where dying in the game means dying in real life.
-From the beginning, the series features intense battles, romances, moral dilemmas, and a vast and immersive digital universe.
+On the other hand, when Sword Art Online arrived, it revolutionized the modern isekai genre.
+In short, Kirito and thousands of other players are trapped inside a virtual reality game, where dying in the game means dying in real life.
+From the start, the series features intense battles, romances, moral dilemmas, and a vast and immersive digital universe.

 Throughout the arcs, new virtual worlds are introduced, each with unique rules and styles.
-While SAO has mixed reviews, its influence on the genre is undeniable.
-It's an anime that blends action, drama, and science fiction, ideal for those who enjoy technological worlds and highly skilled protagonists.
+Although SAO has divided opinions, its influence on the genre is undeniable.
+It's an anime that blends action, drama, and science fiction, ideal for those who enjoy technological worlds and super-skilled protagonists.

 04. KonoSuba